-I had a few days left in my 3 week itinerary to fill up and so I decided that while I was in Argentina, I would visit Uruguay from Buenos Aires.
-I looked around and discovered that I could catch a ferry from Buenos Aires to Colonia del Sacremento directly.
+I had a few days left in my 3-week itinerary to fill up and so I decided that while I was in Argentina, I would visit Uruguay from Buenos Aires.
+I looked around and discovered that I could catch a ferry from Buenos Aires to Colonia del Sacramento directly.

 It sounded like a perfect way to visit another country!
 Especially one which had a UNESCO World Heritage site I could visit.

 This could easily be done as a day trip from Buenos Aires, but I decided to go overnight.

 When I first started researching how to go about catching the ferry from Buenos Aires to Colonia del Sacramento, I was worried it was going to be difficult.
 I tried to find information everywhere on the process.
 I even contemplated not going!
 But in the end, it wasn’t difficult or hard or scary.
 It was quite an easy process from booking tickets through to arriving in Colonia.
 Here is a brief rundown of the process.

 Table of Contents

 - The ferry ride

 - What to take on the ferry from Buenos Aires to Colonia Del Sacramento